-- 56. Plaintiff re-alleges and incorporates all of the allegations contained in the previous paragraphs of this complaint as though fully set forth herein. - 57.
-Article VI, Section 2 of the Constitution, the Supremacy Clause, mandates that federal law preempt any state regulation of any area over which Congress has expressly or impliedly exercised exclusive authority or which is

-Clause mandates that federal law preempt any state regulation that conflicts with federal law, either when it is impossible to comply with both the state and federal regulations, or when the state law interposes an obstacle to the achievement of Congress's discernible objectives.
+- 59. Plaintiff re-alleges and incorporates all of the allegations contained in the previous paragraphs of this complaint as though fully set forth herein. - 60.
+Article VI, Section 2 of the Constitution, the Supremacy Clause, mandates that federal law preempt any state regulation of any area over which Congress has expressly or impliedly exercised exclusive authority or which is constitutionally reserved to the federal government.
+Similarly, the Supremacy Clause mandates that federal law preempt any state regulation that conflicts with federal law, either when it is impossible to comply with both the state and federal regulations, or when the state law interposes an obstacle to the achievement of Congress's discernible objectives.

-- 58. The federal government has exclusive and plenary power over the regulation of immigration.
+- 61. The federal government has exclusive and plenary power over the regulation of immigration.
 The immigration laws of the United States do not bar, or substantially burden, foreign-born persons from obtaining a marriage license.
-In fact, the immigration laws of the United States explicitly recognize and permit the marriage of foreign-born persons. - 59.
-Sections 226(C)(1)(a), 226(C)(2) and 228 of Title 9 of the Louisiana Revised Statutes, as amended by Act 436, legislate in an exclusive area occupied by the federal government by regulating marriage fraud in the immigration context, and create a conflict with the federal government's power and ability to regulate and prosecute marriage fraud carried out to obtain an immigration benefit. - 60.
+In fact, the immigration laws of the United States explicitly recognize and permit the marriage of foreign-born persons. - 62.
+Sections 226(C)(1)(a), 226(C)(2) and 228 of Title 9 of the Louisiana Revised Statutes, as amended by Act 436, legislate in an exclusive area occupied by the federal government by regulating marriage fraud in the immigration context, and create a conflict with the federal government's power and ability to regulate and prosecute marriage fraud carried out to obtain an immigration benefit. - 63.
 Sections 226(C)(1)(a), 226(C)(2) and 228 therefore violate the Supremacy Clause of the United States Constitution and are preempted.